12 Festive Christmas Gin Cocktails to Deck the Halls

 Roaring 20s inspo: 12 Prohibition-Era Cocktail Recipes from the Roaring Twenties

-You simply combine 45ml Bulldog Gin, 15ml fresh lemon juice, and 150ml cranberry juice.
+You simply combine 1.5 oz Bulldog Gin, 0.5 oz fresh lemon juice, and 5 oz cranberry juice.
 The drink is built straight in a rocks glass with ice and garnished with fresh cranberries and mint (optional).

 3. Gin Espresso Martini

-Typically, an Espresso Martini is made with SKYY vodka, but we also like to stir things up now and again by making it with gin.
-Add some coffee liqueur, and a shot of fresh espresso, and you’ve got the perfect after-dinner drink that’s still one of our favourite types of Martinis today.
+Typically, an Espresso Martini recipe is made with SKYY Vodka, but we also like to stir things up now and again by making it with gin.
+Add some coffee liqueur, and a shot of fresh espresso, and you’ve got the perfect after-dinner drink that’s still one of our favorite types of Martinis today.

 5. Gin & Tonic